NetPosterWorks - Educational Posters selected for teachers by a teacher.

 Art Print,

 Violets, in the family Violaceae, are associated with the month of February.
 Violets grow close to the ground with blooms that peak out from under heart shaped leaves.
-These attributes have lead to its signifying a range traits- humility, timidity (shrinking violet) faithfulness, fertility and love.
+These attributes have lead to its signifying a range of traits- humility, timidity (shrinking violet) faithfulness, fertility and love.

 Violets, native to the eastern US and Canada, are the also state flower of Illinois, Rhode Island, New Jersey & Wisconsin.

-The Primrose (Primula vulgaris), family Primulaceae, a herbaceous perennial plant is the first "rose" (prime-rose) to flower in the spring, preferring damp conditions shaded from the hot sun.
-The primrose is usually light yellow with a bright yellow center, though variation can be found in pink.
+The Primrose (Primula vulgaris), family Primulaceae, a herbaceous perennial plant is the first “rose” (prime-rose) to flower in the Spring, preferring damp conditions shaded from the hot sun.

-March Flower - Narcissus
+March Flower - Narcissus / Daffodil / Jonquil

 Narcissus Fine Art Print